tltommu/Tester/README.md

 | Video | url |
 | creator | relationship |

-7. The attributes for user collection ID:
+7. Within the users collection ID and create 4 attributes
-8. Within the users collection ID and create 4 attributes The arrributes for users collection ID:
+8. The arrributes for users collection ID:

 | Key | Type |
 | -------- | ------- |